 Develop spreadsheets or organize a file cabinet for your business needs.

 There is a lot of work that is involved in selling art.
-The last thing you will want is to waste time trying to locate something you need.
+The last thing you will want is to waste time locating something you need.

 Website

-The platform you are using for an online art gallery could be the reason your art is selling or not selling.
+The platform you use for an online art gallery could be why your art is selling or not selling.

 I recommend using WordPress for artist websites.

-There are thousands of themes available along with plugins that will make your artist website user friendly and attractive for art collectors.
+Thousands of themes and plugins will make your artist’s website user-friendly and attractive for art collectors.

 Always remember that a first impression could be the determining factor of a sale of a loss of a potential art collector.

-People will not feel safe providing you with their credit card information if the site looks outdated or doesn’t work correctly.
+People will feel unsafe providing you with their credit card information if the site looks outdated or works incorrectly.

 Related Resources: